GenderDysphoria/GenderDysphoria.fyi/public/en/social-dysphoria.md

   '1215731319973523456'
 ] tweets=meta.tweets className="oneblock" }} </div> }!}

-All social gender dysphoria orbits around one central concept: What Gender do people believe me to be?
-Social Dysphoria is about how the outside world perceives you, how others address you, and how you are expected to address them.
-This applies differently prior to the trans person becoming self-aware of their own gender, versus how Social Dysphoria is experienced after a trans awakening (cracking one's shell).
+All social gender dysphoria orbits around one central concept: "What gender do people believe me to be?"
+Social dysphoria is about how the outside world perceives you, how others address you, and how you are expected to address them.
+This applies differently prior to the trans person becoming self-aware of their own gender versus how social dysphoria is experienced after a trans awakening (cracking one's shell).

 While still in the dark, the only awareness is that something seems off about the way you interact with your interactions with other people.
 People of your assigned gender seem to interact with each other in ways that do not feel natural to you.
 Their behaviors and mannerisms feel strange and surprising, where interactions with individuals of your true gender feel easier.
 You relate to people closer to your own truth.